-In the latest compliance monitoring period, the BWS and Navy conducted tests for over 70 contaminants that have the potential for being found in your drinking water.
+In the latest compliance monitoring period, the Honolulu Board of Water Supply (BWS) and Navy conducted tests for over 70 contaminants that have the potential for being found in your drinking water.
 Tables 1-1, 1-2, and 1-3 show the levels of concentrations of regulated contaminants found.
 In all cases, the levels measured were well within both EPA and State requirements for safe drinking water.